 If you like to experiment and compare, you might want to try two different appliances at the same time.
 As delicious as the black garlic is, you’ll probably want to get another batch going as soon as this one is finished.
 Now we know why it can be expensive to buy: it’s time consuming and uses energy to keep it “cooking” for 2-6 weeks!

-Rice cookers are the least expensive option.
+Rice cookers are the least expensive option for fermenting black garlic.